romikusumabakti/cpp-runner/README.md

-# C Runner
+# C/C++ Runner

-Compile and run C code in one click.
+Compile and run C/C++ code in one click.

 ## Recommended by PUB Education Division

-This extension is highly recommended especially for beginners who want to learn C.
+This extension is highly recommended especially for beginners who want to learn C/C++.

 ## Features